跳到主要内容

 3. RR: RTT

-Congestion Control: the special form of flow control which copy with the data transfer rate between sender and receiver.
+Congestion Control: the special form of flow control which copies the data transfer rate between sender and receiver.

 The problem of congestion control in datagram-style networks, and more generally queuing theory to which it is closely related, has remained a major research topic for years, and it is unlikely to ever be solved completely for all circumstances.